 - Documents to Review which will include:

-- A groundtruthing resources in case you need a refresher
+- Training resources to review if you need a refresher on fieldwork protocol

 - COVID fieldwork safety protocols